(photo by Kasey Cox)

 LIVE MUSIC IS STILL BEST,...
 AND THE MOST FUN

 I appreciate and am a sucker for a great musical recording, but nothing beats the live experience and performance of music in my mind.
 As much as I love cool recording techniques and layers of tonal textures and colorful percussive backdrops, nothing is more stunning and captivating to me than simply watching and hearing a musician play an instrument with his or her whole heart and soul.
 Recording for me is fun, but I find more fun in playing live shows.
 You can catch me performing regularly in and around the Vancouver area along with a host of talented musical friends, who have included Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.
-Currently I perform regularly with a blues trio known as WYATT BERNE and HOWELL with Stephen Berne (drums) and Phil Howell (bass & vocals).
+Currently I perform in various blues trios including Wyatt Berne & Howell, the Wyatt Blues Trio and Jeff Wyatt & the Wreckin' Crew.

 For more details on live performances see the Shows page.